Zonotora/guidos/docs/src/boot.md

     - All normal execution, including the operating system, is suspended.
     - An alternate software system (which usually resides in the computer's firmware, or a hardware-assisted debugger) is then executed with high privileges.

+## Boot loader

+With a computer running legacy BIOS, the BIOS and the boot loader run in Real mode.
+The 64-bit operating system kernel checks and switches the CPU into Long mode and then starts new kernel-mode threads running 64-bit code.

+With a computer running UEFI, the UEFI firmware (except CSM and legacy Option ROM), the UEFI boot loader and the UEFI operating system kernel all run in Long mode.

 ## Segmentation

 There are some special combinations of segment registers and general registers that point to important addresses: